Executive Team Bios > Charles Rice

-Charles Rice became president and chief executive officer of Entergy New Orleans, Inc., a $750 million a year electric and gas utility, on June 14, 2010.
+Charles Rice became president and chief executive officer of Entergy New Orleans, LLC, a $750 million a year electric and gas utility, on June 14, 2010.

 Taking over the electric and gas utility that has been in a growth mode since Hurricane Katrina in 2005, Rice is responsible for the company’s financial and operational performance, customer service, regulatory and governmental relations, economic development programs, external and internal communications, charitable contributions and environmental policy.
 At the core of his operational responsibilities is management of the company’s electric and gas distribution systems to New Orleans customers.